deansainer/Apple-Store/README.md

-Welcome to the (unfinished) Apple Store E-commerce Platform (unfinished).
+Welcome to the Apple Store E-commerce web page (unfinished).
 This Django-based project provides a platform for selling Apple products online.
 With this application, customers can browse a wide range of Apple devices, add them to their shopping cart, and complete the purchase process seamlessly.

 Store Page: